sgunadhya/blog/content/post/older_versions_pypi.package.md

 +++

 As of right now, there's no link on PyPI to list older versions of a package.
-I was looking for an older version of oauth2client package on PyPI, but could not find any link on the package's page.
+I was looking for an older version of oauth2client package on PyPI, but could not find any link on the [package's PyPI page](https://pypi.python.org/pypi/oauth2client).

 It turns out there is a JSON API which lists any package's metadata.
 As an example, this URL lists all the old versions of oauth2client.